AgnostiqHQ/covalent/doc/source/webapp_ui/index.rst

 ******************
 UI Documentation
 ******************
-Covalent UI is developed using react 18.x.x.
-To setup the UI refer the documentation.
+The following UI documentation describes how and what can be done using the user interface.

 Dashboard
 ***********************